 The Rev. Dr. Craig Rubano

-Rev. Dr. Craig Rubano was born in St. Louis, Missouri and raised Episcopalian, though his living and worshiping spaces have had a way of shifting ever since his educator parents moved their young family to Buenos Aires, Argentina for a fifteen-year adventure in South America.
+The Rev. Dr. Craig Rubano was born in St. Louis, Missouri and raised Episcopalian, though his living and worshiping spaces have had a way of shifting ever since his educator parents moved their young family to Buenos Aires, Argentina for a fifteen-year adventure in South America.
 His school and social life included kids from forty countries around the world, with diversity informing his growing sense of wonder and curiosity; he became fluent in Spanish, traveled extensively, and received an education that was both multilingual and multinational, while his social life was challenged and fed by interaction with friends who were culturally and ethnically varied, and religiously Muslim, Jewish, Hindu, Buddhist, and every kind of Christian imaginable.

 Craig followed his love of reading to Yale College, majoring in Literature and Philosophy, and then on to Columbia University for a Master’s degree in English and Comparative Literature (with work in Spanish and French); he matriculated in the Ph.D. program, but decided instead to follow another love: that of singing.
 He spent several years on the Broadway stage, along with performing and recording his own concert evenings of story and song all over the country and then some.
 It was, like his childhood, a life on the move, and while he thrilled at experiencing whatever cultural and religious paths were indigenous to his travel destinations, he found that he lacked a spiritual home.

 In a post-9/11 world of religious rupture, Craig felt drawn, more and more, to conversations that would bridge spiritual divides.
-To Princeton Theological Seminary he went, ultimately completing three degree programs: Master of Divinity, Master of Theology in Pastoral Care, and a Ph.D. in Pastoral Theology.
-Along the way, he immersed himself in the competencies required for Unitarian Universalist (UU) ministry, completing a two-year Intern Ministry at UUCMC, and finding that it was particularly in UUism that he felt able to express fully as a minister the many sources of theological insight that had informed his own story.
+At Princeton Theological Seminary he completed three degree programs: Master of Divinity, Master of Theology in Pastoral Care, and a Ph.D. in Pastoral Theology.
+Along the way, he immersed himself in the competencies required for Unitarian Universalist (UU) ministry, completed a two-year Intern Ministry at UUCMC, and found that it was particularly in UUism that he felt able to express fully as a minister the many sources of theological insight that had informed his own story.
 While his own religious affiliation is Christian at its core, life has taken him theologically well beyond anything he could have anticipated; he has the strong belief that what is Holy most palpably moves among us when we are in principled community, and he honors and delights in the many pathways to the All forged by diverse faith traditions.
 He has experienced the theological work of the UU movement to be uniquely affirming of all beings and creation, and so makes his ministerial home within its ongoing experiment in religious inclusivity.

 Craig lives on a rural mountaintop north of Princeton, where he enjoys walking, working outdoors, tending to pet Nigerian dwarf goats, and spending quality time with his parents, sister, brother-in-law, and nieces.